 Short Sales: A Homeowner's Guide

 Homeowners who owe more on their mortgages than their homes are worth may consider a short sale as a means to sell their home and/or avoid foreclosure.
-However, a short sale is a very complex transaction that involves numerous issues and risks.
-This publication is meant to provide an overview of the issues involved in short sales, but does not replace the need for the advice of an attorney and tax professional prior to proceeding with a short sale. #6708EN
+This very complex transaction involves numerous issues and risks.
+This overview does not replace the need for the advice of an attorney and tax professional prior to proceeding with a short sale. #6708EN

 - Should I read this?